JewelIrvin/-Pewlett-Hackard-Analysis.-/README.md

 ## Summary
-From the analysis, I noticed that majority of the workforce is either at the retirement age or mentorship eligbile.
-This would provide an open/increase in the job market in the near future.
+From the analysis, I noticed that approx. 64 % of the workforce is either at the retirement age or mentorship eligbile.
+This would provide an open/increase in the job market in the near future for.

  Also, some additional queries we can make can include the turnover rate at the different departments.
 We can caluclate the start date and end date to see whether or not which department should improve their training programs and leadership styles.